The battle potions were crafted.

 The weapons were sharpened and polished.

-The morning sun would rise in a few hours, and all of Lunarfall’s able-bodied soldiers would embark to launch their greatest military campaign since arriving on Draenor.
-The siege of Hellfire Citadel would mark the end of the Iron Horde, and the conclusion of a plan started by Garrosh Hellscream.
+The morning sun would rise in a few hours, and all of Starfall’s able-bodied soldiers would embark to launch their greatest military campaign since arriving on Xernia.
+The siege of the Citadel would mark the end of the Yunai invasion.

 “Not sleeping?”
 I asked.

-“In a few hours we will begin the final attack to free my world from the Iron Horde.
-If our plan works out, in a few weeks, my home will finally be safe.
-We will be free of the threats that have loomed over us, and I will see it done.”
+“In a few hours we will begin the final attack to free my world from the Yunai.
+If our plan works, in a few weeks, my home will truly be safe.
+We will be free of the threats that have loomed over us, and I will have seen it done.”

-“I can see how sleep might be a bit hard.”
+“I can see how sleep might be a bit hard right now.”

 “What about you, Sionis Sepher?
 Feeling homesick again?”